emoriarty/notion_to_md/README.md

 # notion_to_md
 Notion Markdown Exporter in Ruby.

-The generated string is compatible with the Github Flavored Markdown (GFM) specification.
+The generated string is compliant with the [GitHub Flavored Markdown specification](https://github.github.com/gfm/).

 ## Installation
 Use gem to install.